iExecBlockchainComputing/iexec-dapps-registry/README.md

 3. IExcec reads the block and finds out that there was a call to our iexec project and the binary in the apps folder starts to run with the given parameters.
-In the "analysis phase" the Haskell interpreter is instructed to infer the type of the provided Haskell program.
+In the "verification phase" the Haskell interpreter is instructed to infer the type of the provided Haskell program.
 If it is side effect free and thus regarded as safe, it is executed using the Haskell interpreter (in an "execution phase") and its result is written back as the return string to the calling smart contract.